 So here we go again, this coming Sunday morning we go back on Standard Time.
 Well many of us do anyway.
 I’ve always welcomed the late sunsets that Daylight Savings time brings in the summer; and have often cursed the early ones when we “fall back.”
 Many times I’d even whine out loud to strangers, whether at a grocery store or gas station.
 “Why don’t they just spring ahead and leave it alone!?!?” is often exclaimed.
-Some will also grunt that “we’re the only country that uses this, aren’t we?”
+Some will also grunt that “We’re the only country that uses this, aren’t we?”
 And I have to confess, “I’m not sure.”

 Well I simply had to look it up.
 There’s a very interesting map that shows who uses Savings Time and who doesn’t; and you can find it here:

-Well yes, I’m happy, but in pain.
+Well yes, I’m happy, but also in pain.

 Us old farts gotta get our rest ya know.

 A dear friend of mine got me a t-shirt awhile back that reads, “I May Be Old But I Got To See All The Cool Bands.”
 Well lots of them anyway… here are some examples of performances of songs relating to time.
 I got to see Pink Floyd as my very first rock concert.
 I was stationed at MacDill Air Force Base and saw them at Tampa Stadium, which is long gone (my Beautiful Bride had not left home to come marry me yet).
 But both of us heard the “time” songs when we saw The Guess Who, Styx, David Bowie, and yes, Cher (and yes, we saw many, many more).
 Good times!!